streaming-video-technology-alliance/common-media-library/CONTRIBUTING.md

 ### Make Changes

-#### Make changes in a codespace

-For more information about using a codespace for working on GitHub documentation, see "[Working in a codespace](https://github.com/github/docs/blob/main/contributing/codespace.md)."

-#### Make changes locally

 1. Fork the repository.
 [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-2. Install or update to **Node.js**, at the version specified in `.node-version`.
+2. Install or update to **Node.js**.

 3. Create a working branch and start with your changes!

-### Update the CHANGELOG
+4. Update the CHANGELOG.
 Make sure to update the change log with the change you've made, along with a referene to the issue.
 See the [CHANGELOG](./CHANGELOG.md) for more information.

+5. Add tests for your changes.

+6. Add documentation for your changes.

 ### Commit your update

-Commit the changes once you are happy with them.
+1. Run `npm run format` to format the code before committing.

+1. Make sure all tests pass by running `npm run test`.

 ### Pull Request